GETTING STARTED

 Criteria

 Testing must measure up to a standard and quality deemed acceptable by the instructor.
 The Program will contain a strong component of practical, hands-on training.
-Upon completion, participants will be expected to perform practical C.W.B., T.S.S.A. and/or In-House tests.
+Upon completion, students will be expected to perform practical C.W.B., T.S.S.A. and/or In-House tests.

-Participant Materials
+Materials

-Each participant will be provided with Can-Weld’s Edition of S.M.A.W., F.C.A.W./M.C.A.W./G.M.A.W., Oxy-Fuel Gas Welding & Cutting, G.T.A.W. and Basic Blueprint Reading for Welders manuals along with a C.W.B.
-Health & Safety, Module #1.
+Each student will be provided with Can-Weld’s Edition of S.M.A.W., F.C.A.W./M.C.A.W./G.M.A.W., Oxy-Fuel Gas Welding & Cutting, G.T.A.W., Basic Blueprint Reading for Welders and Health & Safety manuals.

 Certification